-Select the song page by pressing [Song] or hold [Song] to temporarily display the page from within another page, reverting back to this page when [Song] is released.
+Select the song page by pressing [Shift] + [1] or hold [Shift] + [1] to temporarily display the page from within another page, reverting back to when buttons are released.
 The interface for song mode is by default empty other than a single slot 1 with pattern 1.
 Up to 255 Song slots are available.
 Pressing [Play] in song mode will play the song not just individual pattern.
 Tracks in a pattern for the slot are represented as cell clips.